Gabri (footballer, born 1979): Club career

-Club

 Barcelona

 Born in Sallent, Barcelona, Catalonia, Gabri started his professional career at FC Barcelona's reserves, where he made his first appearances in the 1997–98 season whilst they competed in the Segunda División B. He scored four goals in 28 games en route to promotion, including once in a 5–0 home win against Real Madrid Castilla in the playoffs.

 Gabri was promoted to the main squad for the 1999–2000 campaign, making his debut on 8 August in the first leg of the Supercopa de España as a 77th-minute substitute for Phillip Cocu in the 1–0 loss at Valencia CF (4–3 aggregate defeat).
 Two weeks later, on his La Liga bow, he came off the bench in a 2–0 victory over Real Zaragoza at the Camp Nou in the season opener.
 On 27 October, he played a full match for the first time and scored his first goal in a 5–0 home defeat of AIK Fotboll in the first group stage of the UEFA Champions League; he totalled a career-best six goals in this first season, including three more against Hertha BSC and AC Sparta Prague in the next part of the competition.

 Over the next three years, Gabri was a regular.
 He featured less in the 2004–05 and 2005–06 seasons in which he won his only Barcelona honours under Frank Rijkaard (two leagues, one Supercup and the 2005–06 UEFA Champions League).
 On 23 September 2004 he suffered a severe anterior cruciate ligament injury with a prognosis of six months in a 4–1 home win over Zaragoza.
 While he did not even make the bench for the 2006 Champions League final which his team won against Arsenal, he scored to open a 3–1 home victory against SV Werder Bremen in the group phase on 22 November.
 In his final appearance for the club on 13 May 2006, he was sent off in added time for arguing with the assistant referee.